TN72 GPS Receiver

 Many pilots have ADS-B In traffic receivers, but it is important to also have a certified Mode S and ADS-B Out solution.
 A Trig transponder and TN72 provides a high quality output which is visible to all ADS-B In traffic products.
 In contrast using an uncertified GPS will make you invisible to certain popular traffic receivers which reject uncertified GPS traffic information.

 Can I use a TN72 X GPS outside of the U.S. ?

-At the current time the use of a TN72 (configured to SIL3) is for light-sport and experimental types (including experimental gliders) in the U.S. This configuration should be avoided elsewhere as TABS is appropriate transponder setting in Europe for both gliders and powered aircraft.
+Yes - At the current time the use of a TN72 (configured to SIL3) is for light-sport and experimental types (including experimental gliders) in the U.S. TABS is the appropriate transponder setting in Europe for both gliders and powered aircraft.